mbtodorov/shazam-poc/README.md

 to match the crappy audio from your phone's microphone while bypassing side noise in a matter of seconds!
 It is like magic!
 <br>
 My take is an entirely Java-based solution.
-I have recreated the client-server interaction in the original product.
+I have recreated the main.java-server interaction in the original product.
 I have very closely followed a great article on how 'Shazam' works and I highly recommend reading to fully comprehend the code I have.
 Here is a link: http://coding-geek.com/how-shazam-works/